Tchernobill/Confluence/Characters/Kiero timeline.md

 ### **Age 96-99: The Final Lessons (2183-2186)**
 - **Wisdom Distillation**: Shares his most important insights about power, responsibility, and human nature
-- **Sev's Evolution**: The AI companion prepares for existence without him
+- **Sedh's Evolution**: The AI companion prepares for existence without him
 - **Peace with the Past**: Makes final peace with his choices and their consequences
 - **Community Elder**: Becomes a respected voice for sustainable living and ethical technology use
 - **Preparing for Death**: Accepts that his enhanced longevity is finally reaching its limits